paulofranklins2/sandwich-shop-cli/readme.md

-# 🥪 Sandwich Shop Cli — Custom Sandwich Shop POS (Capstone 2)
+# 🥪 Sandwich Shop CLI – Custom Sandwich POS System

-Welcome to the **Sandwich Shop CLI**, a fully functional Java command-line POS system designed for a custom sandwich shop experience.
-Users can build sandwiches to their liking, add drinks and chips, and receive a fully itemized receipt.
+Welcome to the Sandwich Shop CLI, a fully interactive command-line application built in Java.
+It’s designed to let users create their perfect sandwich, choose a drink and chips, and view a detailed receipt of their order.
-🧾

-This application was developed as part of the **Advanced Java OOP - Capstone 2** project and is a showcase of clean object-oriented design, modularity, and user-friendly interaction through a text-based interface.
+This project was created for the Advanced Java OOP Capstone 2 course.
+It highlights clean object-oriented design, modular structure, and a user-friendly experience through a simple text-based interface.

 ---

 ## ✨ Features

-- 🍞 Build-your-own sandwiches (bread, size, toppings, extras)
-- 🔥 Toasting option and customizable toppings
+- Build your own sandwich by selecting the bread, size, toppings, and extras
+- Option to toast your sandwich and fully customize ingredients
-- 🥪 Choose from a menu of Signature Sandwiches (BLT, Philly, Veggie, etc.)
+- Choose from a list of Signature Sandwiches like BLT, Philly, or Veggie
-- ➕ Modify signature sandwiches (add/remove toppings)
+- Modify signature sandwiches by adding or removing toppings
-- 🥤 Add drinks from a curated flavor list and sizes
+- Add drinks from a selection of flavors and sizes
-- 🍟 Include chips from a variety of classic flavors
+- Pick from a variety of classic chip flavors
-- 💰 Accurate pricing using `BigDecimal`
+- Accurate pricing handled with `BigDecimal`
-- 📋 Order summary and confirmation screen
-- 📄 Receipt generation stored with timestamps
+- View a full order summary before confirming
+- Generates a timestamped receipt for every order
-- 🔍 Lookup past receipts by receipt number
+- Look up past receipts using the receipt number
-- 🧩 Modular and maintainable structure (Interfaces, Enums, Builders)
+- Designed with modular, maintainable code (Interfaces, Enums, Builders)
-- 🧪 JUnit testing and JavaDoc documentation
+- Includes unit tests with JUnit and well-documented with JavaDoc

 ---

 ## 🧭 Menu Flow Overview